By Leopold

 and Offices (Army, Politics, Court)

-City and Fortress Commander of Venice: 1805
+City and Fortress Commandant of Venice: 1805

 Military Commander in Carniola (Laibach): 1806-1807